 Despite the fact that the cast averages out to merely whelming, however, and inhabits an atmosphere that already feels slightly dated — strange to say about the cultural zeitgeist of a generation younger than mine — the near-relentless inventiveness of the movie makes it an instant classic.
 Pilgrim creator O'Malley, director Wright, and his co-screenwriter Michael Bacall have joined forces with a talented crew to graft Hong Kong action movies and videogame culture onto the alternative-film sensibility of Juno, Adventureland, and 500 Days of Summer.
 Those of you who, like me, not only appreciated the narration, visual tricks, and other idiosyncrasies of Summer but kind-

-of wanted even more should enjoy the higher-octane flights of fancy (among them characters actually flying) in SPVTW, some of which it's taking considerable strength of will not to spoil.
-While the fight scenes are akin to breaking into song — and the series of "battle of the bands" concerts that Scott's own group is taking part in to land a recording contract provide some excellent no-joke songs — I found it fascinating that sequences of quiet conversation or contemplation were shot like music videos.
+of wanted even more should enjoy the higher-octane flights of fancy (among them characters actually flying) in SPVTW, which it's taking considerable strength of will not to spoil.
+While the fight scenes are akin to breaking into song — and the series of "battle of the bands" concerts that Scott's own group is taking part in to land a recording contract provide several excellent no-joke songs — I found it fascinating that sequences of quiet conversation or contemplation were shot like music videos.
 There is also laugh-out-loud, dry-wit dialogue.
 And O'Malley has such a way with names, mixing the ordinary with the improbable with the outright gimmicky, that after consulting the cast list for a moment I tried to remember who was called Party Goer.

 Scott Pilgrim vs. the World is either your kind of ride or it isn't.
 With all that's competing for my time and money, I still find myself contemplating another ticket.